 3. Labor Cost Control in Restaurants

 The Restaurant Industry witnesses one of the highest attrition rates among all sectors, especially at the junior level, leading to high overall restaurant costs.
 Several factors contribute to a high Labor Cost, making it a major part of the entire Restaurant Cost.
-Labor expense includes salaries and wages, but it consists of other labor-related costs as well such as employee meals, training, uniform, etc.
+Labor expense includes salaries and wages, but it consists of other labour-related costs as well such as employee meals, training, uniform, etc.

 Calculate the Labor Cost Percentage of your restaurant using this formula-